photoprism/photoprism-docs/docs/developer-guide/translations.md

 To add a new translation, open `messages.pot`, click on "Create New Translation" at the bottom, select the language, and start translating.
-When done, add a new directory for the language and save your translation as `default.po`, just like existing examples.
+When done, create a new directory (using the locale as name) and save your translation as `default.po`, just like existing examples.

 The POT file `/assets/locales/messages.pot` will be automatically updated when